Immunoconjugate

 Immunoconjugates are antibodies conjugated (joined) to a second molecule, usually a toxin, radioisotope or label.

 These conjugates are used in immunotherapy and to develop monoclonal antibody therapy as a targeted form of chemotherapy when they are often known as antibody-drug conjugates.

-When the conjugates include a radioisotope see radioimmunotherapy.

-When the conjugates include a toxin see immunotoxin.
+Immunoconjugates that include a radioisotope are used in radioimmunotherapy.
+When immunoconjugates include a toxin, they are known as immunotoxins.